 - Indra Birawa Store

-CubeCart is a completely free and opensource eCommerce platform from the UK.
+CubeCart is a completely free and eCommerce platform from the UK.
 They’ve done a great job incorporating success stories into their site and unlike many others on this list it’s easy to find examples of it in the wild, with often glowing recommendations from store owners.
 The site includes a working demo of the front and backend so you can get a feel for it right away.
 The default demo is basic but built upon the Foundation Framework from Zurb so it would be easy for a web developer to get to grips with it.
-In addition, it’s actively maintained and includes a plethora of additional extensions, both paid and free within its marketplace.
+In addition, it’s actively maintained and includes a plethora of additional add-ons, both paid and free within its marketplace.
 Finally, if you’re based in the UK in particular, you might find CubeCart has the features most suitable for your store.

 - Actively developed and maintained.

 - Supported by experienced staff, it seems to be highly recommended by many users.

 - The live stores don’t look particularly modern design-wise.

 - Still a small player in the eCommerce space, more add-ons available elsewhere.